-EF-S mount compatible with all EF and EF-S lenses (crop-sensor mount versatile and compact, especially when used with EF-S lenses).
+EF-S mount is compatible with all EF and EF-S lenses (crop-sensor mount versatile and compact, especially when used with EF-S lenses).

 DIGIC 6 with 45 autofocus points (important for speed and accuracy of autofocus and burst photography).

-WiFi, NFC and Bluetooth built-in (useful for remotely controlling your camera and transferring pictures wirelessly as you shoot).
+WiFi, NFC, and Bluetooth built-in (useful for remotely controlling your camera and transferring pictures wirelessly as you shoot).

 Compact, weatherproof body with magnesium alloy body shell that is both sturdy and lightweight (important, since you’ll be carrying it everywhere).
-It also has a large 3.0” LCD touchscreen display to make it easy to preview your pictures and change settings on-the-spot.
+It also has a large 3.0” LCD touchscreen display to make it easy to preview your pictures and change settings on the spot.